Will Scholfield, Engineer

 The most popular air conditioning system is the split system air conditioner.
 This system can be worked by a remote control and often has the option to be fitted with a heating pump facility for all year comfort.

 Air conditioning systems purify the air and catch airborne dust, bacteria, microbes and fungi.
 They also remove airborne allergens, reducing asthma attacks and hay fever.
 Air conditioners also help reduce the risk of dehydration and heatstroke.
-They are so quiet and do not interrupt your sleep so you are no longer sleep deprived like you can be when using a fan.
+If you are looking for a bedroom air conditioning solution, they are quiet and do not interrupt your sleep so you won't be sleep deprived like you can be when using a fan.